Cosmic neutrinos from temporarily gamma-suppressed blazars: Future outlook

 \acknowledgments

-We would like to thank Roger Clay and Marcos Santander for their valuable comments on the manuscript.
+The authors would like to thank Roger Clay and Marcos Santander for their valuable comments on the manuscript.
+They are grateful to the anonymous referee for the comments that improved the quality of this manuscript.
 E.K. was supported by the Premium Post-doctoral Research Program of the Hungarian Academy of Sciences.
 Support of NKFIH Grant No. 123996 in the early stage of this work is acknowledged.
-I.B. acknowledges support of the National Science Foundation under grant No. \#1911796 and of the Alfred P. Sloan Foundation.
+I.B. acknowledges the support of the National Science Foundation under grant No. \#1911796 and of the Alfred P. Sloan Foundation.
+JBT acknowledges support from the DFG, project TJ 62/8-1.
 FH's research is supported by the U.S. National Science Foundation under grants~PLR-1600823 and PHY-1913607.
 On behalf of Project 'fermi-agn' we thank for the usage of ELKH Cloud (formerly MTA Cloud, https://cloud.mta.hu/) that significantly helped us achieving the results published in this paper.
-This research has made use of data from the OVRO 40-m monitoring programme (Richards, J. L. et al. 2011, ApJS, 194, 29) which is supported in part by NASA grants NNX08AW31G, NNX11A043G, and NNX14AQ89G and NSF grants AST-0808050 and AST-1109911.
+This research has made use of data from the OVRO 40-m monitoring programme \citep{Richards2011} which is supported in part by NASA grants NNX08AW31G, NNX11A043G, and NNX14AQ89G and NSF grants AST-0808050 and AST-1109911.